mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b>Kumabe:</b> How is the fuel economy?

 <b>Hasegawa:</b> We didn't expect this from the beginning, but it's so good that it's a bit of a problem.
-In fact, it may be better than the sedan.
+In fact, it may be better than that of the sedan.
 According to data from the Ministry of Transport's certification tests, the running fuel economy is 31km/l, and the constant-speed fuel economy is 34km/l.
 In other words, it's better than a light car.
 It may be a bit off the mark to advertise good fuel economy in a sports car, but to give a real-world example, when driving on a typical road at 60km/h in top gear, the engine speed is around 2000rpm, which is very low.
 When combined with the low air resistance, and the light weight that comes with being a two-seater, it seems that various factors have led to this unexpected result.

 Another thing we noticed is, when you're driving down the road and try to coast to an intersection that's approaching in the distance, the car just keeps on rolling and doesn't stop.
-The coasting coefficient for a normal sedan is 0.0019 or 2, but in this car it's 0.00155, which is very low.
+The coasting coefficient of the sedan is 0.0019 or 2, but in this car it's 0.00155, which is very low.

 <b>Hirao:</b> In addition to that, the tire pressures are higher.
 You've also increased the cylinder volume and raised the gear ratio, and all these things contribute to better fuel economy.
 So it's only natural that the figures have improved.